University-Sponsored or University-Related International Travel

 II.
 Policy Statement

 All university-sponsored or university-related international travel must be registered with the university, and travelers must comply with all requirements of this policy.
-Employees are responsible for registering group travel activities with Mason Study Abroad; students are responsible for registering for individual educational travel.
+Employees are responsible for registering group travel activities with the Global Education Office (GEO); students are responsible for registering for individual educational travel.

 A. Employee Responsibilities for Individual or Group Travel